What is a pediatrician?

 Coordination of care for children after hospital discharge.

-Pediatricians manage the physical, mental, and emotional well-being of their patients.
+Pediatricians manage the physical, mental, and emotional well-being of children.
 This is in every stage of development, in good health or in illness.

-Generally, pediatricians focus on babies, children, adolescents, and young adults from birth to age 21 years to:
+Generally, pediatricians focus on babies, children, teens, and young adults from birth to about age 21 to:

 Reduce infant and child mortality.